Permafrost/TundraTN/README.md

       Defaults to the value in `TN_parms/$contentType` returned by `$service`, if not specified.

+    * `$namespace.input` is a list of namespace prefixes and the URIs they map to, used when parsing the bizdoc content as [XML] with elements in one or more namespaces.
+Defaults to using the namespace prefixes declared on the associated Trading Networks document type.

+    * `$namespace.output` is a list of namespace prefixes and the URIs they map to, used when serializing the translated document returned by `$service` to [XML] content with elements in one or more namespaces.

     * `$schema.input` is the optional name of the Integration Server document reference or flat file schema to use to parse the bizdoc content into an IData structure.
 Defaults to the parsing schema specified on the